youn0808/youn0808.github.io/README.md

 ### **How to update my resume on my GitHub pages?**

 - You can update your Markdown resume on the GitHub page.
 First, you can go to your repository where you upload your resume.
 If you followed my instruction, then it is supposed to be named ` "index.md"`.
 So just click the Markdown and on the right-hand side click the edit icon.
 Now you will be able to edit your resume.

+### **How can I add an GIF?**

+- Gifs can be implemented into your documentation by creating and hosting the gif on an application like [Giphy](https://giphy.com/).<br> Once you have your gif, you can follow this step.
+  1. go to your repository on a GitHub page and click `[Issues]`.
+  1. Click `[New issue]`.
+  1. Attach files by dragging & dropping.
+  1. Once you got the link, you can copy and past your readme file.